 Fast Facts and How to Apply:

-- The December 2018 edition runs December 10 through December 14 in Hunt Library from 8:30 AM to 4 PM Monday through Thursday, 8:30 AM to noon on Friday.
+- The May 2019 edition runs May 13 through May 17 in Talley Student Union from 8:30 AM to 4 PM Monday through Thursday, 8:30 AM to noon on Friday.

 - Camp Completion is open to masters and doctoral candidates in any discipline who are at the thesis/dissertation/capstone/prospectus writing stage of their program.

-- Requires a fully refundable $50 motivational deposit to hold your seat.
+- Participating requires a fully refundable $50 motivational deposit to hold your seat.
 Drop a check off at the Graduate School on Centennial Campus, send it via campus mail to box 7102, or send it via USPS to 1020 Main Campus Drive, Raleigh NC 27695.